anwarmamat/cmsc330spring19-public/project5/README.md

     - "ifelsewhile"
     - "dowhileifelse2"

-We have provided a fair bit of code to get your started, in `lexer.skeleton.ml` -- your implementation should go in `lexer.ml`.
+We have provided a fair bit of code to get your started, in `lexer.ml` -- your implementation should go in `lexer.ml`.
 The scanning process is readily handled via regular expressions, using OCaml's regular expressions library [`Str` module documentation][str doc].

 A couple of things to note:
 - The lexer emits the `EOF` token at the end of the input, meaning that the shortest possible output from the lexer is `[EOF]`.